-Table 1.
-The proposed contents of the MIGS checklist (Version 0.1).
+The proposed contents of the MIGS checklist 1.1.
 All proposed descriptors in MIGS and the taxonomic groups to which they apply are listed.
-Taxa abbreviations: EU=Eukarya, BA=Bacteria and Archaea, PL=Plasmid, VI=Virus, PH=Phage, OR=Organelle, and ME=Metagenome.
+Taxa abbreviations: EU=Eukarya, BA=Bacteria and Archaea, PL=Plasmid, VI=Virus, OR=Organelle, and ME=Metagenome.
 Descriptors in grey are common to all taxonomic groups and are considered the 'core' of MIGS.
-“Source Material Identifier” is an exception.
-The GSC recommends this to be a core descriptor, but as of yet physical archives (deposits in at least two culture collections for viable samples is recommended 21 and vouchers for specimens) are not yet routinely created for all cases/types of biological material subjected to genome sequencing.
+“Source Material Identifier” is an exception; GSC recommends this to be a core descriptor, but as of yet physical archives (deposits in at least two culture collections for viable samples is recommended 21 and vouchers for specimens) are not yet routinely created for all cases/types of biological material subjected to genome sequencing.
 This is due to both cultural and technical issues.
 The need for universal and unique identifiers for metagenomic samples is an idea recently discussed in an exploratory workshop organized by the MetaFunctions group (www.metafunctions.org).
 In fact, the application of MIGS to our complete genome collection will require the designation of permanent and unique identifiers for all genome projects, something the INSDC is working to implement 16.
 All descriptors deemed to be essential are marked “M” (Minimal) and others which could be optionally applied to other groups with high priority are marked “X” (eXtra).
-Taxonomic groups to which a descriptor can not meaningfully be applied are marked with a dash.
+Taxonomic groups for which a descriptor is not meaningfully are marked with a dash.
 This list of minimal information is recognized by the GSC as just a starting point for the description of genomes.

-References

-1. Overbeek, R. et al. Nucleic Acids Res.
-33, 5691-5702 (2005).

-2. Martiny, J.B.H. & Field, D. Ecology Letters.
-8, 1334-1345 (2006).

-3. Coenye, T. & Vandamme, P. Microbiology 150, 2017-2018 (2004).

-4. Haft, D.H., Selengut, J.D., Brinkac, L.M., Zafar, N. & White, O. Bioinformatics 21, 293-306 (2005).

-5. Tautz, D., Arctander, P., Minelli, A., Thomas, E. & Vogler, A.P.
-Trends in Ecology and Evolution 18, 70-74 (2003).

-6. Lombardot, T. et al. Nucleic Acids Res.
-34, D390-393.
-(2006).

-7. Zhang, K. et al. Nat Biotechnol.
-24, 680-686.
-(2006).

-8. Edwards, R.A. et al. BMC Genomics.
-7, 57.
-(2006).

-9. Clarke, S.C.
-Expert Rev Mol Diagn.
-5, 947-953.
-(2005).

-10. Shendure, J., Mitra, R.D., Varma, C. & Church, G.M.
-Nat Rev Genet.
-5, 335-344.
-(2004).

-11. Garrity, G.M. (ed.)
-Bergey's Manual of Systematic Bacteriology, Vol. 1, Edn.
-2nd.
-(Springer-Verlag, New York; 2001).

-12. Field, D. & Hughes, J. Microbiology 151, 1016-1019 (2005).

-13. Pace, N.R.
-Nature.
-441, 289.
-(2006).

-14. Sansone, S.-A., Rocca-Serra, P., Tong, W., Fostel, J. & Morrison, N. OMICS: A Journal of Integrative Biology (in press) (2006).

-15. Taylor, C. et al. Nat Biotechnol (submitted) (2006).

-16. Morrison, N. et al. OMICS: A Journal of Integrative Biology (in press) (2006).

-17. Field, D. & Sansone, S.-A. OMICS: A Journal of Integrative Biology (in press) (2006).

-18. Whetzel, P.L. et al. OMICS: A Journal of Integrative Biology (in press) (2006).

-19. Cochrane, G. et al. OMICS: A Journal of Integrative Biology (in press) (2006).

-20. Markowitz, V.M. et al. Nucleic Acids Res.
-34, D344-348.
-(2006).

-21. Ward, N., Eisen, J., Fraser, C. & Stackebrandt, E. Nature 414, 148 (2001).